 Step #4 – A Few Extras

 You’ll want to make sure there’s good lighting where people are trying on clothing.
 You’ll also want to provide rooms for people to change.
 Finally, consider background music.
-A swap party should be fun.
-What could be more fun than a little mood music, a few good cocktails and appetizers and lots and lots of clothing?
+A swap party should be fun!
+What could be more fun than a little mood music, a few good cocktails with appetizers plus lots & lots of clothing?

 Before the party starts be sure to explain the ground rules.
 Make sure everyone agrees on the value of items.
 You might also create a system where people can simply barter with the owner.
-For example, “I’ll trade you this pair of boots for that sweater and handbag.”
-This can get confusing however with fifteen people or more bringing clothing.
+For example: “I’ll trade you this pair of boots for that sweater & handbag.”
+This can get confusing however with 15 people or more bringing clothing.

 Step #5 – Have Fun!

-Make sure your guests have fun and that you have fun.
+Make sure your guests have fun & that you have fun!
 Compliment each other.
-Laugh and enjoy the ability to find new clothing without spending a dime.
+Laugh & enjoy the ability to find new clothing without spending a dime.